themaurixbo/dynexa-ethglobal-ba/README_FLARE.md

 ### 5.2 FXRP XRPFI / DeFi Flow

-1. Brands fund Dynexa (fiat, USDC, etc.).
+1. Brands fund Dynexa (fiat, USDC, XRP, FLR.).
 2. Dynexa converts a portion into **XRP** and sends it to its XRPL wallet.
 3. Using FAssets:
    - Call `reserveCollateral` on the FXRP AssetManager.